Daymon Ely

-Daymon Ely is an American politician and attorney, currently serving as a member of the New Mexico House of Representatives from the 23rd district, which includes portions of Sandoval County and Bernalillo County.
+Daymon Ely is an American politician and attorney who served as a member of the New Mexico House of Representatives for the 23rd district from 2017 to 2023.

 Early life and education

-Ely was born on October 11, 1957 in Philadelphia and raised in Phoenix, Arizona.
+Ely was born on October 11, 1957, in Philadelphia and raised in Phoenix, Arizona.
 He earned a Bachelor of Arts in History and Juris Doctor from the Arizona State University.

 Career

 After graduating from law school, Ely became a legal malpractice attorney.
 From 2000 to 2004, Ely served on the Sandoval County Commission, and as its chair in 2004.
-Ely was elected to the New Mexico House of Representatives in 2017.
+Ely was elected to the New Mexico House of Representatives in 2016.
 Ely is a member of the Democratic Party.

-In the House, Ely has supported Red flag laws.
+In the House, Ely supported Red flag laws.